How should a PR

 have a high enough resolution.

-Requirements are usually a jpg (rgb format) with 300
+Requirements are usually a jpg (rgb format) or png with 300

 communications public relations